TheLucasMoore/thelucasmoore.github.io/_posts/2016-06-21-Deploying-Angular-Apps-to-Heroku.markdown

 ![minified code](/assets/minified.png)

-I mentioned [dependency injection](http://dev.thelucasmoore.com/2016/06/05/The-Spotify-API-and-Angular.html) in my writeup of my final project.
+I mentioned [dependency injection](http://dev.thelucasmoore.com/2016/06/05/The-Spotify-API-and-Angular.html) in the writeup of my final project.
 I learned lots about the quirks of Angular in that process.
 The issue here is when the code becomes minified, it replaces the names of the dependecies with letters.
 This makes the code smaller and therefore quicker.
 But Angular doesn't know which dependencies are which.
-Hence, more errors.
+Hence, the errors.

 To override this, I explicitly wrote out the injections for each controller like this:

 ```javascript
 GenreController.$inject = ['$stateParams', 'BackEndService'];
 ```
 That did the trick!
-Check out my final project right here.
+[Check out my final project right here](https://afternoon-island-86761.herokuapp.com/#/)